kukuhpx/cssexercise/README.md

 #### **BOOTSTRAP EXERCISE**
-*The repository for Bootstrap exercise.*
+*The repository for CSS exercise.*
 #### **GIT COMMAND**
 *Use these some command to use Git.*
 1. Checking Git version: